arkty/apk-thrower/README.md

 # apk thrower

-Simple android app & gradle script that can generate apk with any package, version and code.
+Simple android app & gradle script that can generate apk with any package, version, code and size.
 Made for testing apk parsers and distribution platform.

 #### Example usage